sw1001/SufficientLineage/README.md

 How to use:

 Check out the source code and deploy in your local C++ environment.
+Customize and execute the main method.